Terrie is a creative person who loves DIY on a budget and updating her farm house. She enjoys sharing creative tips

 Cleaning these four items without the use of chemical cleaner is easier than it sounds.
-There is a lot more green cleaning products available now than ever before.
-This article will show you how to clean each item and the basic formulation, I use to clean in my home.
-Some simple tips and tricks make cleaning in your home a lot easier.
+There are a lot more green cleaning products available now than ever before.
 You should clean all these items at least twice a year.
-If you cook a lot, do your stove hood more often.
-Your dryer lint catcher needs to be done, after every load or at least ever second load.

 - Windows and window sills.
 Don't forget the screen.